The Uniformization of Certain Algebraic Hypergeometric Functions: Schwarz curves: Generalities

-The second formula, in a sense dual to the first, is verified `downwards.'
-One solves the $(n-k)$'th equation in~(\ref{eq:eqnarray}) for~$\hat\sigma_{n-k},$ the $(n-k-1)$'th equation for~$\hat\sigma_{n-k-1},$ etc.; necessarily ending with the $\max(q-k+1,0)$'th, since the next one may involve~$\sigma_q,$ which is not known. \end{proof}
+The second formula in the lemma is dual to the first and is proved by a similar induction, `downward.'
+One solves the $n$'th equation in~(\ref{eq:eqnarray}) for~$\hat\sigma_{n-k}$, then the $(n-1)$'st equation for~$\hat\sigma_{n-k-1}$, etc.; stopping with the $\max(q-k+1,0)$'th equation, since the next one may involve~$\sigma_q$, which is not known.
+As with the first formula, the inductive step reduces to a verification of Eq.~(\ref{eq:foo}). \end{proof}

 The formulas of the lemma are accompanied by \emph{constraints}.
-First, there are the implicit constraints coming from the equivalence between the alternative expressions given in the lemma for~$\hat\sigma_m,$ for each~$m$ in the doubly covered range
+First, there are the implicit constraints coming from the equivalence between the two formulas for~$\hat\sigma_m$, for each~$m$ in the doubly covered range

 Second, there are the equations $\sigma_l=0$ in~(\ref{eq:eqnarray}), for each~$l$ in the ranges